-Based on these data, the panel does not recommend the use of pembrolizumab in patients with colorectal cancer at this time.
-Additional clinical trials are ongoing to confirm the benefit of this drug in this setting.
+Based on these data, the panel recommends pembrolizumab or nivolumab as treatment options in patients with metastatic MMR-deficient colorectal cancer in second- or third-line therapy.
+Patients progressing on either of these drugs should not be offered the other.
+Additional clinical trials are ongoing to confirm the benefit of these drugs in this setting.